Covid 19 coronavirus: East Coast iwi's plan to save dying Raukūmara forest

 Recent surveys have shown graveyards of 1000-year-old totara, minimal birdlife, and increasing levels of erosion as the forest holding the fragile soils together disappears.

-Amid warnings from environmentalists the forest collapse was nearing the point of no-return, Te Whānau ā Apanui on the northern flanks and Ngāti Porou to the east partnered to run a series of community wānanga to rally support to save their forest.
+Amid warnings from environmentalists the forest collapse was nearing the point of no-return, Te Whānau ā Apanui on the northern flanks and Ngāti Porou to the east partnered to run a series of community wānanga to rally support to save it.

 Minister of Conservation Eugenie Sage and Regional Economic Development Minister Shane Jones both visited the forest last year, and indicated support for a restoration plan.